 It is therefore crucial that Boards and executives address Stakeholder Reputation Risk as a strategic issue.

-How can we manage our stakeholders if we do not have a system, a structured approach to manage the web of relationships with a diverse group of stakeholders?
+How can we manage our stakeholders if we do not have a system, a structured approach to managing the web of relationships with a diverse group of stakeholders?

-The Master Class includes an in-depth look at engagement and other techniques and will help delegates to safeguard their organisation against Stakeholder Reputation Risk.
+This is an opportunity to get advanced insight and it will help delegates to safeguard their organisation against Stakeholder Reputation Risk.